amenayach/Packy/README.md

 # Packy
-A tool that helps to package files, publishing file to specific folders
+A tool that helps to publish files to specific folders

 Add project as much as you want, with multiple [tracks], where each track contains a source and destination